1eb0hang/tasks_cli/README.md

 - nodejs v23
   (Make sure that it is included in Path variable)

-**WARNING** : This application has only been tested on windows and linux through MSYS2
+**WARNING** : This application has only been tested on Windows through MSYS2

 ### Installation